Dog Breeding

 Frequently Asked Questions

-Required tests vary by breed but typically include: hip evaluation, elbow evaluation, eye certification, cardiac exam, breed-specific DNA/genetic testing, and brucellosis testing before breeding.
-Check with your breed’s parent club for specific CHIC requirements.
+Required tests vary by breed but typically include hip evaluation, elbow evaluation, eye certification, cardiac exam, breed-specific DNA/genetic testing, and brucellosis testing before breeding.
+Some breed groups also need patella, thyroid, BAER hearing, or spine screening.
+Check with your breed’s parent club for specific CHIC requirements, which can change over time.

-Dogs must be 24 months old for final OFA hip and elbow certification.
+Dogs must be 24 months old for final OFA hip and elbow certification, because the skeleton needs to be fully mature for an accurate official reading.
 Cardiac certification requires a minimum age of 12 months.
 Eye exams can be done at any age.
 PennHIP evaluations can be performed as early as 16 weeks.

 Both evaluate hip health but use different methods.
-OFA uses extended-leg radiographs to assess joint conformation and can be certified at 24 months.
+OFA uses extended-leg radiographs to assess joint conformation and is certified at 24 months.
 PennHIP measures hip joint laxity using a distraction index and can be performed as early as 16 weeks.
-Both are accepted for CHIC certification.
+OFA is the standard required by most US parent breed clubs and is publicly searchable, while PennHIP offers earlier and more sensitive laxity data.
+Some breeders use both.

 OFA eye certifications (CAER exams) are valid for only 12 months from the examination date.
-Breeding dogs should be recertified annually because some inherited eye conditions develop later in life.
+Breeding dogs should be recertified annually because some inherited eye conditions, particularly Progressive Retinal Atrophy (PRA), are late-onset and may not be detectable on an early exam.

 A CHIC (Canine Health Information Center) number means a dog has completed all breed-specific health tests required by their parent club AND the owner has made results public.
-Important: CHIC numbers are issued regardless of results—a dog with abnormal findings can still receive CHIC certification if results are disclosed.
+Important: CHIC numbers are issued regardless of results.
+A dog with abnormal findings can still receive CHIC certification as long as the results are disclosed, so always read the underlying grades, not just the CHIC number.

 Find Health-Tested Breeding Partners